 The dashboard node should already be installed and configured so that you can also control your Zigbee device via the NodeRed dashboard or display the values.
 You can find information about this in the following article.

 If you are also over Pushbullet If you want to be automatically reminded of a dead battery in your Zigbee button, you should also have the Pushbullet Node installed.
 You can find information about this in the following article.

 After that, all you have to do is import the NodeCode linked below into your NodeRed environment.
 Information on how to import NodeRed code can be found in the article Node Red - Import and export Node code .

 As always, you can find the NodeRed code in the Nerdiy Git repository under the following link:

-Of course you still have to adapt the code to your IKEA STYRBAR button.
-In order for this to work correctly, you still have to enter the IEEE address or the "friendly name" of your button in the Node Red code.
+Of course, you still have to adapt the code to your IKEA STYRBAR push-button.
+For this to work correctly, you need to enter the IEEE address or the "friendly name" of your button in the Node Red code.

-The received keystrokes are then forwarded to the nodes in the area marked in red.
+The button presses received are then forwarded to the nodes in the area marked in red.

 In order for the update function to work via the Node Red Dashboard, you must also enter the address here in the marked area.